Eli-Sterken/Item-Indexer/README.md

   - App.vue
     - The main app file.
   - main.ts
-    - The main file the mounts the app
+    - The main file that mounts the app
   - types.ts
-    - A file contaning types, mostly for the modal dialog.
+    - A file containing types, mostly for the modal dialog.
   - components
     - A folder with all the app components
     - Search.vue